Barosandu/VectorPhasePlotter/README.md

 # VectorPhasePlotter
-An app which plots vector spaces
+An app which plots vector spaces.
+There are two pre-made examples (Lorentz and Roessler), and you can also make your own.

 ## How to install
 Open in XCode and run on the simulator or iPhone